-Tmeasure is the measurements time stated in clause 8.9A.2.1.
+- Tmeasure is the measurements time stated in clause 8.9C.2.1.

-TUE_preparation is the UE preparation time for conditional PSCell addition, and starts after UE realizes the condition of PSCell addition is met and identity of the PSCell is determined.
+- TUE_preparation is the UE preparation time for conditional PSCell addition, and starts after UE realizes the condition of PSCell addition is met and identity of the PSCell is determined.
 TUE_preparation is up to 10 ms.

-Tprocessing is the SW processing time needed by UE, including RF warm up period.
+- Tprocessing is the SW processing time needed by UE, including RF warm up period.
 Tprocessing = 20 ms when PSCell is in FR1, and Tprocessing = 40 ms when PSCell is in FR2.